eugenia1984/english/glossary.md

 - **here** is an adverb that indicates a location or place.
 It refers to the current location of the speaker or the location they are talking about.

+- **How about** is used to make a suggestion or ask someone's opinion about a suggestion.
+It's a friendly way to bring up a new topic or idea.
+For example, How about we meet later? means What do you think if we meet later?

 - **How was it?**: is a general way to ask about something that just happened.

 - **hope** is used to express a wish for something to be true or to happen.
 For example, saying I hope you're doing well means you wish that the person is fine or happy.